Department of Public Health

 • Pneumococcal conjugate vaccine (PCV15/PCV20) and Pneumococcal polysaccharide vaccine (PPSV23) - recommended for all adults 65 years and older.
 Adults 19-65 years of age with diabetes, heart or lung disease or certain other chronic conditions also need these vaccines.
 Call for more information.

-• Zoster (Shingles) Vaccine – It is recommended that healthy adults 50 years and older get two doses of the shingles vaccine called Shingrix (recombinant zoster vaccine).
-Call 616-396-5266 for more information.
+• Zoster (Shingles) Vaccine – It is recommended that healthy adults 50 years and older, and those who are immunocompromised and 19 years and older, get two doses of the shingles vaccine called Shingrix (recombinant zoster vaccine).

 You may be eligible for free vaccines if you are 19 years or older and